 These 11 Unique Restaurants In Arizona Will Give You An Unforgettable Dining Experience

-restaurants we know and love and force out-of-towners to visit, but once in a while it’s good to shake things up.
-These awesomely unique restaurants may or may not become your new favorites, but they’ll certainly give you something to talk about at dinner.
+restaurants we know and love and force out-of-towners to visit, but once in a while, it’s good to shake things up.
+These awesomely unique restaurants in Arizona may or may not become your new favorites, but they’ll certainly give you something to talk about at dinner.

 1. Rustler's Rooste

 8383 S 48th St, Phoenix, AZ 85044, USA

 is a huge Western-themed restaurant in Phoenix.
 Visitors walk in past a live steer, through a mine shaft, pass a waterfall and take a slide into the living room.
 Start with fried rattlesnake and end the night with a trip to the general store.
 Get a close-up look at this Arizona gem:

 2. The Duce

 525 S Central Ave, Phoenix, AZ 85004, USA

 in Phoenix is a Prohibition-era warehouse converted to a gym/restaurant/jazz club.
 The Duce will surely have something for everyone in your party.

 310 W Bell Rd, Phoenix, AZ 85023, USA